skygate/skylabs-redux/docs/tutorial.md

 }
 ```

-Time to write first reducer.
+Time to write the first reducer.

 In `src` create folder `reducers`.
 In this folder create file `reducers.js`.